netenglabs/suzieq/docs/analyzer.md

 We focus on the use of the analyzer via the CLI, suzieq-cli.
 You launch the CLI inside the docker image.
 You startup the docker image as described before, via the command:
 ```
-docker run -itd -v <parquet-out-local-dir>:/home/suzieq/parquet --name suzieq netenglabs/suzieq:latest
+docker run -it -v <parquet-out-local-dir>:/home/suzieq/parquet --name suzieq netenglabs/suzieq:latest
 ```

-You then attach to it via ```docker attach suzieq```.

-Once inside the Docker container, you can launch the CLI via the command `python3 suzieq/cli/suzieq-cli`.
+Once inside the Docker container, you can launch the CLI via the command `suzieq-cli`.

 There is a command prompt and at the bottom of the screen are some indicators of what Suzieq is up to:
 ![Suzieq Start](images/suzieq-start.png)